-That burning sensation rises up the chest after a meal, lingers in the throat, and then slowly fades.
-A familiar thought follows.
-Maybe it is nothing.
-Maybe acid reflux will go away on its own?
+That burning sensation rises in the chest after a meal, lingers in the throat, and then slowly fades.
+A familiar thought follows: maybe it is nothing.
+Maybe acid reflux will just go away on its own.

 This question sits behind countless late-night searches, and for good reason.
 Acid reflux can feel unpredictable and confusing, sometimes even alarming.
 On some days it disappears without a trace.
 On others it returns and refuses to let go.
 The difference between temporary relief and lasting improvement lies in understanding what is actually happening inside the body.